* Ran the website Antiwar.com

 * Stated that September 11 was “an enormous defeat for the U.S.,” and thus the source of President Bush’s alleged “fascism”

 * Believed that the Great Satan was America, and the Little Satan was Israel

 * Author of The Terror Enigma, a pamphlet insinuating that the Israeli government had prior knowledge of 9/11 but failed to warn U.S. authorities

-Dennis “Justin” Raimondo was a minor celebrity in the U.S., thanks to a 10-year career as an amateur demagogue in the libertarian milieu of the San Francisco Bay Area.
-He posed as a conservative but runs a website, “Antiwar.com,” that features anti-Americans like Noam Chomsky and is hugely popular with the left – not surprisingly since it views America as an incipient fascist state.
+Born on November 18, 1951 in White Plains, New York, Dennis “Justin” Raimondo was a minor celebrity in the U.S., thanks to a 10-year career as an amateur demagogue in the libertarian milieu of the San Francisco Bay Area.
+He posed as a conservative but ran a website, “Antiwar.com,” that featured anti-Americans like Noam Chomsky and was hugely popular with the left – not surprisingly since it viewed America as an incipient fascist state.

 Raimondo was a confused and confusing person, who sought to be the master of the confusion he creates.
-Born plain Dennis on November 18, 1951 in White Plains, New York, he renamed himself Justin, while attending the Cherry Lawn School, a defunct prep school in Darien, Conn., which he graduated in 1970.
+Born plain Dennis on November 18, 1951 in White Plains, New York, he renamed himself Justin while attending the Cherry Lawn School, a defunct prep school in Darien, Conn., from which he graduated in 1970.